 Cries from the Merry-Go-Round: A Fugue of Shouts from an Anti-Ableist Activist

 Cries from the Merry-Go-Round: A Fugue of Shouts from an Anti-Ableist Activist is a work of creative activism that suggests a redefinition of what a shout can be.
-In this case, the Shouts are literary expressions that call attention to urgent, emergent, or continuing daily acts of micro- and macro-aggressions against people living with disabilities and resisting oppressive systemic ableism.
-The Shouts in this collection evoke critical reflections about our societal practices and question our current understanding of diversity, equity, and inclusivity concerning people living with their own “non-normative” physical and mental abilities.
+In this case, the Shouts are literary expressions that call attention to urgent, emergent, or continuing daily acts of micro- and macro-aggressions against people living with disabilities who are resisting oppressive systemic ableism.
+The Shouts in this collection evoke critical reflections about our societal practices and question our current understanding of diversity, equity, and inclusivity relative to people living with their own “non-normative” physical and mental abilities.
 These narratives explore instances of the everyday occurrences of life, from seeking or maintaining relationships to dealing with the “little things” that pop into, and interrupt, our daily routines.
 The common thread between these Shouts happens to be people living with one or more disabilities.